Researchers in the UK are looking at better ways to diagnose and treat brain tumours. And managing treatment side effects.

 Tumour treating fields (TTF or Optune)

 Researchers are looking at a device called Optune.
 This uses electrical fields to disrupt tumour cell division and cause tumour cells to die.
 It is also called Tumour Treating Fields (TTF).
 Research shows that TTF can help treat people with a brain tumour called glioblastoma.

 You use Optune together with standard treatments, such as surgery or chemotherapy.
 You shave your head, and stick electronic devices (transducers) to your head using a sticky bandage.
 The transducers have wires which attach to a battery controlled device.
 You can carry this device around in a shoulder bag or backpack.
 You have to wear it for at least 18 hours a day.

 The National Institute for Health and Clinical Excellence (NICE) need to review Optune before it is available on the NHS.
 It is difficult to know how long this will take.
 Your specialist nurse or doctor can tell you more.

 Research into the side effects and quality of life

-As well as looking at how well treatments work, researchers are also looking into the side effects of treatment.
+Researchers are also looking into the side effects of treatment.
 And the quality of life for people with brain tumours.

-It is an app created by the Brain Tumour Charity.
-It securely and anonymously stores data about people’s treatment, tumour types, experiences, side effects and decisions.
 The team behind BRIAN want to learn about what people living with a brain tumour have been through.